autometrics-dev/autometrics-py/README.md

 ```

-- If you like to access the queries for your decoraded functions you can run `help(yourfunction)` or `print(yourfunction.__doc__)`
+- To access the PromQL queries for your decorated functions, run `help(yourfunction)` or `print(yourfunction.__doc__)`.

-- Unfortunately it is not possible to have the queries in the tooltips due to the [static Analyzer](https://github.com/davidhalter/jedi/issues/1921).
-We are currently figuring out to build a VS Code PlugIn to make it work.
+- To show tooltips over decorated functions in VSCode, with links to Prometheus queries, try installing [the VSCode extension](https://marketplace.visualstudio.com/items?itemName=Fiberplane.autometrics).

+> Note that we cannot support tooltips without a VSCode extension due to behavior of the [static analyzer](https://github.com/davidhalter/jedi/issues/1921) used in VSCode.

 ## Development of the package